1nt3rnalF4tal3rr0r/SomeWhatSecureWebAPP/README.md

 # Startup
-First of all you need to install the appropriate [XAMPP](https://www.apachefriends.org/download.html) control pannel according to you OS.
+First of all you need to install the appropriate [XAMPP](https://www.apachefriends.org/download.html) control pannel according to your OS.
 After running XAMPP click on the *Start* button infront of MYSQL and APACHE.

 With both APACHE and MySQL up and running the next step is to click the *Admin* button infront of MySQL to add a new database.